kimiakhs/muscle-activation-opensim-semg/README.md

 # Muscle-activation-OpenSim-sEMG
-This is a project in which we solved for upper body muscle activation during isometric movements and compare it to sEMG of 8 muscles in the arm.
+Summary: This is a project in which we solved for upper body muscle activation during isometric movements and compare it to sEMG of 8 muscles in the arm.
+The forces are recorded from a BOTA force/torque sensor attached to a handle at the end effector of a KUKA robot.
+# Force
+Read the force and torque data from ROS bag and rotate it to be expressed in motion capture space:
+1. Open ROT_force.m.
+2. Change the marker locations based on your marker set on the robot end effector.
+3. Initialize the FilePath_read with the location of your ros bag.
+4. Initialize FilePath_save with the location where you want to save the .sto files.
+5. Make sure you have the writeSTO funstion in the same folder.
+6. run the script.